devlotfi/iot-wol/README.md

 ### MQTT Version

-Upload this script [script](https://github.com/devlotfi/iot-wol/blob/main/arduino/iot-wol-mqtt) and configure it to match your needs
+Upload this [script](https://github.com/devlotfi/iot-wol/blob/main/arduino/iot-wol-mqtt) and configure it to match your needs

 ### Arduino Cloud Version

-Upload this script [script](https://github.com/devlotfi/iot-wol/blob/main/arduino/iot-wol-arduino-cloud) and configure it to match your needs
+Upload this [script](https://github.com/devlotfi/iot-wol/blob/main/arduino/iot-wol-arduino-cloud) and configure it to match your needs

 ## Images